-2. Adjust brake by backing off nut "A" several turns and tighten jam nut behind bracket.
+- Adjust brake by backing off nut (D) several turns and tighten jam nut (E) behind bracket.

-- 3. Check brake tension. - 4.
-Readjust if necessary.
+- 3. Check brake tension.

+- 4. Readjust if necessary.

-In time, adjustment will be used up on cable.
-When this occurs, loosen the cable adjustment and move the brake band anchor pin to the rear hole.
+In time, adjustment will be used up on the cable.
+When this occurs, loosen the cable adjustment and move the brake band anchor pin (A) to the rear hole (B).
 Adjust brake as explained above.
 When the adjustment is used up with the pin in the rear hole, see your dealer for brake band replacement.

-NOTE: Be certain dowel on end of brake cable is seated properly in recess of brake control lever (see upper inset).
+NOTE: Be certain dowel (C) on end of brake cable is seated properly in recess of brake control lever.

-After brake adjustment, check operation of stoplight switch (see lower inset).
+After brake adjustment, check operation of stoplight switch (F).
 Check for a "frozen" switch if stoplight does not work.